 JOI Rehab FAQ

-Here are some of the common questions JOI therapists are faced with on a daily basis.
+Here are some of the frequently asked questions (FAQ) JOI therapists are faced with on a daily basis.

 lower back.
 Increased neck and shoulder pain is often attributed to female patients.
 Such conditions have been reported to have major negative impacts on quality of life measures among obese subjects.